Skip to Content

 options dialog

-• Increase the timeout value if the operation has large datasets that are taking a long time to run.
+• Increase the timeout for large datasets that take longer to process.

 Note

-Operations that are triggered by API Manager APIs are not subject to the Operation Time Out setting when using cloud agents.
-On private agents, use the EnableAPITimeout setting in the private agent configuration file to have the Operation Time Out setting apply to operations triggered by APIs.
+Operations triggered by API Manager APIs ignore this setting on cloud agents.
+For private agents, enable EnableAPITimeout in the private agent configuration file to have the Operation Time Out setting apply to operations triggered by APIs.

-• Errors Only: Only operations with an error-type status (such as Error, SOAP Fault, or Success with Child Error) are logged.
+• Errors Only: Logs only operations with an error-type status (such as Error, SOAP Fault, or Success with Child Error).
+Use this setting if you have performance issues and don't need detailed logs.
 Successful child operations are not logged.
 Parent (root-level) operations are always logged, as they require logging to function properly.

-• Private agent: Debug log files for an operation.
-This option is used mainly for debugging problems during testing and should not be turned on in production as it can create very large files.
+Debug log files Debug log files for detailed troubleshooting.
+You can access these files directly on the agent or download them through the Management Console.
 Debug logging can also be enabled for the entire project from the private agent itself (see Operation debug logging).
 The debug log files are accessible directly on private agents and are downloadable through the Management Console Agents and Runtime Operations pages.

 Caution